 So that’s how it’s done in Saasu.
 If you would like to know how to do this in Xero, go to this link.

 In summary, being able to attach source documents to transactions in cloud accounting software is so useful.
 It means that not only are you keeping your records properly, but you are also making it much easier for your advisors to work on your accounts.
 Because you are providing actual source documents, your advisors will be able to help you enter your data accurately and without error because they can see exactly what should be entered.
-This means that your accounts will always be accurate and you’ll have piece of mind – it’s a win-win situation 🙂
+This means that your accounts will always be accurate and you’ll have peace of mind – it’s a win-win situation 🙂